cisagov/manage.get.gov/docs/developer/README.md

 Do note that if you wish to have both an analyst and admin account, append `-Analyst` to your first and last name, or use a completely different first/last name to avoid confusion.
 Example: `Bob-Analyst`

 ## Adding an email address to the email whitelist (sandboxes only)
-On all non-production environments, we use an email whitelist table (called `AllowEmail`).
+On all non-production environments, we use an email whitelist table (called `Allowed emails`).
 This whitelist is not case sensitive, and it provides an inclusion for +1 emails (like example.person+1@igorville.gov).
 The content after the `+` can be any _digit_.
 The whitelist checks for the "base" email (example.person) so even if you only have the +1 email defined, an email will still be sent assuming that it follows those conventions.

 To add yourself to this, you can go about it in three ways.